sturdysturge/QuotesBot/README.md

 # F • R • I • E • N • D • S • B • O • T

-## A Friends Quiz Discord Bot
+## A Quotes Quiz Discord Bot

 ### About
 * This bot is built in Python using the `discord.py` package
-* The bot sends Friends quotes on a customizable timer into your chosen channel
+* The bot sends quotes on a customizable timer into your chosen channel
 * Users reply to guess the character that said the line, the bot responds to confirm whether the guess is correct or not
 * A running score is kept
 * The bot accepts a few commands to prompt actions